oplatek/chateval-llm/README.md

-# chateval-llm
+# Three Ways of Using Large Language Models to Evaluate Chat.

-Three Ways of Using Large Language Models to Evaluate Chat.
-A system description of Dstc11 Track 4 submission.
+_A system description of Dstc11 Track 4 submission._